April 20, 2023

 1) Took BM lessons

-A few years ago I took BM lessons once a week for 3 months.
-A professional teacher taught me the basics fairly quickly and gave a good foundation for understanding the language.
-There are many classes available.
-Here are some examples:
+Many years ago I took BM lessons once a week for 3 months which taught me the basics and gave a good foundation for understanding the language.
+There are many classes available, such as:

 2) Used the Ling language learning app

-3) Revised the type of questions that might be asked
+3) Revised the questions that might be asked

-I wrote out a list of all of the questions I saw other applicants had been asked, as well as general knowledge on Malaysia, and translated them and my answers into BM.
-I also learnt the national anthem (Negaraku) and Rukun Negara.
-See below for example questions
+I wrote a list of all of the questions I saw other applicants had been asked and translated them and my answers into BM.
+I also learnt the national anthem (Negaraku) and national principles (Rukun Negara).
+See below for example interview questions

 4) Practiced speaking BM with my spouse

-Below are some questions that other people have been asked at their interviews.
-I translated them into BM and prepared my answers for them:
+I compiled a list of questions that other applicants had been asked at their interviews.
+I translated them into BM, prepared my own answers and practiced answering them:

 • What is your name?